keu/docs/software/migrate-to-runtime.md

 All versions of AC have an equivalent version of Astro Runtime.
 To see the equivalent version of Astro Runtime for a Deployment running AC, open the Deployment in the Software UI and go to **Settings**.
 The equivalent version of Astro Runtime is shown in the **Migrate to Runtime-[Version number]** button.

+## Astronomer Houston API migration considerations

+If you're using the Astronomer Houston API and you're migrating from AC to Astro Runtime, you'll need to replace `airflowVersion` arguments with `runtimeVersion` arguments in your scripts.
+You can use the [GraphQL Playground](https://www.apollographql.com/docs/apollo-server/testing/graphql-playground/) to evaluate the API calls in your scripts.
+To access the Houston GraphQL playground, go to `https://houston.BASEDOMAIN/v1/`.

 ## Step 1: Start the migration process

 1. In the Software UI, open your Deployment.